polysome/aggregate-1/README.md

 Credits
 =======

-This project intends to lower the cost to entry for sophisticated high speed digital design and is a collaboration between Numato Lab and Polysome.
+This project is a collaboration between Numato Lab and Polysome Research.

 Anoop Jose<br />
 Tom<br />